 The best earbuds of 2021 are a selection of the top earphones you can buy that have the most high-end audio tech built-in.
-But what about if your budget doesn't stretch to the likes of the Sony WF-1000XM3 and the Apple AirPods Pro, which rarely drop to wallet-friendly prices?
+But what if your budget doesn't stretch to the likes of the Sony WF-1000XM3 and the Apple AirPods Pro, which rarely drop to wallet-friendly prices?

 Sometimes you'll be lucky enough to find earbuds from one of the big audio tech brands, like Bose or Sennheiser, that have been discounted in the sales.

 However, there are also plenty of lesser-known brands that promise to bring you a decent audio performance in the same compact, wireless earbuds package for a fraction of the price.
-But is a pair of wireless earbuds that cost you under $100 / £100 / AU$130 worth it?
+But are a pair of wireless earbuds that cost you under $100 / £100 / AU$130 worth it?
 What about buying from a brand you've never heard of before?

 - Looking for over-ears?
 Check out the best cheap headphones

 It pays to be wary about budget wireless earbuds.
 There are countless brands available on Amazon and other online retailers that offer headphones for incredibly low prices – which drop down even lower in Black Friday or Amazon Prime Day sales.